doctor-phil/ECON323_2023_Summer/syllabus.md

 - Having your friend sign you in for attendance (or vice versa, signing in your friend who is absent)
 - Copying code directly from anyone who is not part of your homework or project group

-## VSE Policy Prohibiting the Hiring of Tutors:
+## VSE Policy Prohibiting the Hiring of Tutors

 The Vancouver School of Economics expressly prohibits any student from hiring a tutor/editor to assist with any portion of written work or academic research.
 Violation of this rule will be treated as academic misconduct, and the student will face the same penalties as described above.
 If at any point you feel in need of additional writing support, please speak with your instructor and/or arrange for a writing consultation with UBC’s Centre for Writing and Scholarly Communication (https://writing.library.ubc.ca/).

+## Statement on Grading Policy

+Grading in this class will conform to VSE guidelines, which suggest a range of 72-78 average for 300-level courses.

-## Academic Concessions:
+## Academic Concessions

 Students at UBC are granted academic concessions for graded work and exams that are missed due to unexpected circumstances.
 There are only three grounds for academic concessions: unexpected changes in personal responsibilities; medical circumstances; and compassionate grounds.
 A detailed description of each can be found here: https://students.ubc.ca/enrolment/academic-learning-resources/academic-concessions.
 Situations that are expected (such as time constraints due to workload in other courses) or are predictable (such as being scheduled for paid work) are not grounds for academic concession.
 It is expected that requests for academic concession will be made before the due date for that graded work and/or the writing of the exam.
 Note that UBC policy does not allow for concessions to students who have missed work because they have registered for a course after the due date for that work.
 Students in the Faculty of Arts who require a concession should apply for a concession using this form: https://students.air.arts.ubc.ca/academic-concession-form/.
 Students in other Faculties should consult their Faculty website on academic concessions and consult with their instructor.